DataDog/integrations-core/docs/developer/tutorials/snmp/profiles.md

 SNMP-FRAMEWORK-MIB:
 - snmpEngine
 ```

 Note that each `MIB:node_name` correspond to exactly one and only one OID.
-Well, not always.
-Some MIBs report legacy nodes that are overwritten.
+However, some MIBs report legacy nodes that are overwritten.

-Current solution is to edit the MIB removing legacy values manually before loading them with this profile generator.
-If a MIB is fully supported it can be omitted from the filter, as MIBs not found in a filter will be fully loaded.
-If a MIB is fully *not* supported
-it can be listed with an empty node list, as `CISCO-SYSLOG-MIB` in the example.
+To resolve, edit the MIB by removing legacy values manually before loading them with this profile generator.
+If a MIB is fully supported, it can be omitted from the filter as MIBs not found in a filter will be fully loaded.
+If a MIB is *not* fully supported, it can be listed with an empty node list, as `CISCO-SYSLOG-MIB` in the example.

-`-a, --aliases_metric_tag_path` is an option to provide the path to a yaml file containing a list of aliases to be used as metric tags for tables, in
-the following format:
+`-a, --aliases_metric_tag_path` is an option to provide the path to a YAML file containing a list of aliases to be used as metric tags for tables, in the following format:

 ```yaml
 aliases:
 - from: